textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Depth of documentation

 Here is where collaborating authors and editors must be aware and aligned.
 Depth of documentation can be thought of in terms of a layered information system.
-There’s a maximum number of layers, but the fewer layers a user must descend, the better it is for everyone.
+There's a maximum number of layers, but the fewer layers a user must descend, the better it is for everyone.
 Thus is the goal for maintaining user documentation over time: produce only what is needed and not more.

 Achieving this goal means users are more capable of helping themselves (versus asking questions in the forum) and tasks done quicker (by being independent), while volunteer editors have less overhead to maintain.